Introduction to C# Literals

 Output:

-Explanation: In the above example, string literals are implemented.
-There are two ways to specify string literals as shown in the code.
-First, it is implemented using double quotes and then @ symbol is used to specify the string.
+Explanation: The above example implements string literals.
+There are two ways to specify string literals, as shown in the code.
+To implement the string, use double quotes first, then follow with the @ symbol.

 Example #5 – Boolean Type Literal